dfinity/dre-airflow/rollout-dashboard/README.md

   can serve them to the browser client.
   * These must be built with a static set of versions for npm and npx in a separate container designed to build the static files.
+* Solve all Cargo warnings and remove all `unwrap()`s in favor of proper error handling.

 ### Wishlist